 The simple solution is to meet in the middle.
 A rest interval of 45 to 60 seconds between sets seems to be the optimal range for maximal muscle growth.

-The speed (AKA tempo) at which you perform sets also plays a role in your ability to build muscle.
-A resistance-based exercise consists of two motions: the concentric and eccentric portions of the movement.
+The speed (AKA tempo) at which you perform your sets also plays a role in your ability to build muscle.
+A resistance-based exercise consists of two basic motions: the concentric and eccentric portions of the movement.

 Take the bench press, for example, the concentric part of the movement is when you’re pushing the bar away from the chest.
 The eccentric part is when you’re lowering the bar towards it.

 Research shows that performing the eccentric portion of the exercise at a slower speed puts the muscle under tension for an increased period of time.
 This, in turn, places a greater strain on the muscle, resulting in the breakdown of more muscle proteins.

 4. Training to failure

 Training to failure on every set of every exercise, however, is not recommended.
 In addition to increasing your recovery time post-workout, it can also drastically increases your potential for getting injured.

 Alternating in your training sessions between sets that go to failure, and sets that don’t can minimize the risk of overtraining and maximize your gains.